 A beginning, even if (tighten tight) with little effect, it was said.
 On balance, French lawmakers are proposing to cancel only five routes in total.
 Yes, only five : from Paris Orly to Bordeaux, from Paris Orly to Lyon, from Paris Orly to Nantes, from Paris Orly to Rennes and from Lyon to Marseille.

-Of course, the France has a network of high-speed trains that we in Italy can only look at with envy.
+Of course, the France has a network of high-speed trains that we in Italy can only look upon with envy.
 But the French government is "mammone" with the national airline as we were for the (almost) lamented Alitalia.